-MSD's odor control program focuses on continuous monitoring and measuring, identification of causes and sources and control through operation and maintenance of numerous engineered systems designed to community expectations of performance.
-MSD has refined its operation and management practices to optimize odor control, linking strategies to certain process areas, maintenance schedules, storage and treatment to minimize odor issues.
-MSD works to mitigate odors in accordance with the Board's "no offsite odors" and "zero tolerance" policy.
+MSD's odor control program focuses on continuous monitoring and measuring, identification of causes and sources of odors, and odor control through operation and maintenance of numerous engineering systems designed to community expectations of performance.
+Also, MSD works to mitigate odors in accordance with the BoCC's policy of "no off-site odors."

 MSD maintains an odor report hotline 513-557-5979, tracks investigations of each incident and attempts to identify the root cause of the complaint.